IbrahimKhanMd/Bharat_intern_submission/README.md

 # Bharat_intern_submission

-Repository for maintaining working codes of Bharat internship My Web Development Projects
+My Web Development Projects
 ✨ Proud to unveil my latest web development project on GitHub – a captivating Netflix Clone homepage built with HTML and CSS! 💻🎉 Dive into the codebase to explore clean and responsive design, showcasing the power of front-end technologies.
 Join me on this coding adventure! #WebDevelopment #HTML #CSS #NetflixClone 🔧